The word staithe appears to be unique to Norfolk. It comes from the Old Norse word Stoth meaning “landing stage” for unloading boats.

 Generally referred to as Martham Boat Dyke it is managed by the Martham Boat Dyke Trust under the auspices of Martham Parish Council.
 The Trust gets its income from letting out the mooring rights and its object is the maintenance of the staithe and to give charitable grants for the benefit of the inhabitants of the Parish.

-Cess Staithe was described as Parcel 10 in the 1812 Inclosure Award and as a small plot of land surrounding a short inlet from the River Thurne.
-It was allotted to the Special Commissioners for Public Staithes and approached by a private road No14 which was also allotted to them.
-The award explicitly made clear it was “for the use and convenience of the owners and occupiers of estates within the said parish of Martham for the time being for the laying and depositing theron of the corn manure and other things which shall be conveyed or shall be intended to be conveyed by the said river or to and from the said river by means of the said boat dyke”.
+Cess Staithe was described as Parcel 10 in the 1812 Inclosure Award off the River Thurne and at the time was allotted to the Special Commissioners for Public Staithes, approached by a private road No14 which was likewise allocated to them.
+The Act explicitly made clear it was for the use and convenience “by the Owners and Occupiers of Estates within the said Parish of Martham for the time being, for the laying and depositing theron of the corn, manure and other things which shall be conveyed or shall be intended to be conveyed by the said River or to and from the said river by means of the said Boat dyke or Dykes” (1).

-On the 1842 Tithe Award map, above, the Staithe is shown as two separate plots of land Nos 540 & 483, both owned and occupied by the Drainage Commissioners.
-Plot 540 was described as a boat house, whilst 483 as ‘mill and yards’, a drainage windmill having been erected there.
+On the 1842 Tithe Award map, above, the Staithe is shown as next to two plots of land Nos 540 & 483, both owned and occupied by the Drainage Commissioners.
+Plot 540 was described as a “boat house”, whilst 483 as a “mill & yard”.
+The purpose of the Tithe Award was to identify taxable properties so the list did not actually list the staithe itself.
 The 1910 Finance Act maps and documents likewise give the Drainage Commissioners as owners.

-Cess Staithe was the subject of an adverse possession case in 2014, which was won by the occupiers, the Martham Boat Building and Development Company Ltd, which had been using and developing the area since the 1940s.
+Cess Staithe was the subject of an adverse possession case in 2013, which was won by the occupiers, the Martham Boat Building and Development Company Ltd, which had been using and developing the area since the 1940s.
 The evidence suggested that Cess Staithe should belong to the Environment Agency, having presumably passed in the 1930s from the Drainage Commissioners to the East Norfolk Rivers Catchment Board and then in 1948 to the East Suffolk and Norfolk Rivers Board and in 1966 passed via the Anglian Water Authority and the National Rivers Authority to the Environment Agency.
-None of the Agencies were deemed to have maintained the staithe and the Tribunal Inspector confirmed its possession was now in the hands of the Boat Building and Development Company.
-It has effectively become a lapsed parish staithe.
+None of the Agencies were deemed to have maintained the staithe and the Tribunal Inspector confirmed it was in the private ownership of the Boat Building and Development Company.

 Damgate Staithe is owned by Martham Boat Dyke Trust and the title is registered at the Land Registry.